brentgroves/repsys/research/m_z/virtualization/networking/namespaces/veths/veths_and_namespaces.md

 # verify
 sudo iptables -S
+# In iptables, the -S option instructs the command to display the current firewall ruleset in a verbose, human-readable format, showing the rules as they were originally entered
 # Warning: iptables-legacy tables present, use iptables-legacy to see them
 -P INPUT ACCEPT
 -P FORWARD DROP